Buffer Fragmentation, Retained Views, and External Memory

 }

-• Single reusable buffer only if consumers are truly synchronous (very rare)
+- Single reusable Buffer only if consumers are truly synchronous, which is rare.

 Buffer reuse can improve allocation behavior, but shared memory requires careful lifetime management to avoid corruption.